camunda-community-hub/camunda-8-init-and-backup/README.md

 ## Obtain latest version

-As of early February 2025, there's a new Schema Generator class.
-This will be part of the 8.6.10 release.
+As of early March 2025, there's a new Standalone Backup class.
+This will be part of the 8.6.12 release.
 For now, you can find zip files in the [releases page of this repo here](https://github.com/camunda-community-hub/camunda-8-init-and-backup/releases).

 Download and extract a copy of the latest zip file.

-Or, as a convenience, the latest zip file has been extracted into the [camunda/8.6.8-update-3](camunda/8.6.8-update-3) directory of this project.
+Or, as a convenience, the latest zip file has been extracted into the [camunda/8.6.11-update-1](camunda/8.6.11-update-1) directory of this project.

 ## Update application.properties file